-As wound care professionals, the Braden Scale is near and dear to our hearts.
-With that in mind, our evidence-based tool needs to be used correctly in order to yield accurate results.
+As wound care professionals, the Braden Scale for Predicting Pressure Sore Risk® is near and dear to our hearts.
+With that in mind, our evidence-based tool needs to be used correctly to yield accurate results.
 Working with long-term care and geriatric populations opens up a world of multiple pre-existing comorbidities and risk factors that aren’t always explicitly written into the Braden Scale categories.
-Additionally, the frequency of the Braden Scale may also contribute to a multitude of different scores; the resident behaves differently on different shifts, for example, asleep on night shift but up and about on days.
-What is the correct way to score them?
+Additionally, the frequency of Braden Scale use may contribute to a multitude of different scores.
+The resident behaves differently on different shifts, for example, being asleep on the night shift but up and about on days.
+What is the correct way to score these patients?
 I believe that a less frequent Braden Scale assessment yields more accurate results.
-However, we should still complete a Braden Scale on admission, transfer, receiving, and most importantly, with any change in condition.
+However, we should still complete a Braden Scale on admission, during transfer, when receiving, and most importantly, with any change in condition.

 19-23 = no risk

 less than 9 = severe risk